-Aurora is located in the City of Whittlesea's City of Whittlesea is responsible for waste collection in the Aurora estate.
-Southwest Ward.
-City of Whittlesea has a range of information for new residents When you move in OR prior to moving into available on its website at whittlesea.vic. your home - please contact the council to gov.au. arrange for your waste bins to be delivered to you.
-Council will also be able to provide info on the rubbish collection days.
+Aurora is located in the City of Whittlesea's Southwest Ward.
+City of Whittlesea has a range of information for new residents available on its website at whittlesea.vic.gov.au.

 The council's Civic Centre office is at 25 Ferres Boulevard, South Morang.